 Understanding Cancer Statistics

-Statistics are often used in cancer to help guide decision-making about identifying people at risk for getting cancer and identifying the best test or treatment.
+Statistics are often used in cancer to help guide decision-making, identify people at risk for getting cancer, and identify the best test or treatment.
 But they can't be used to know, for certain, what will happen to any one person.
-Below is an understanding of some of the more commonly used statistics:
+Below is an explanation of some of the more commonly used statistics:

 Mean (average).
 An average, or mean, is when all the numbers are added up and divided by the number of people (or whatever is being measured).
 For example, let's take the average age of a group of people.
 In the group is a person who is 20 years old and another person who is 60 years old.
 The total of their ages is 80 and if you divide that by two (the number of people), then the average age would be 40 and yet neither person is 40.
 Similarly, the average age at retirement or death can be calculated, but it does not mean that any one person actually retires or dies at that age.

 Median.
 The median is the halfway point when counting a group of numbers.
 Half the numbers are below and half are above the median.
 For example, housing prices may range from $50,000 to $350,000.
 If 5 houses are $50,000, $60,000, $85,000, $350,000, and $350,000 each, the median price is $85,000.
 The average or mean price is $179,000.